CALIFORNIA'S BLUEPRINT FOR SAFER ECONOMY

 - Visit the county’s coronavirus website for more information about COVID-19.

-- Restaurants and bars wishing to reopen to dine-in seating must complete a Workplace Specific Plan.
+- When allowed under California's tier system, restaurants and bars wishing to reopen to dine-in seating must complete a Workplace Specific Plan.
 For help completing your plan, please review our Completed Sample Plan.

 Your Health is Our Number One Priority

 Take comfort in knowing that Environmental Health professionals are working in the background to protect your health.
 From the moment you wake up each day, our team is making sure that the areas where you and your family work, live and play are safe.
 Our specialists regularly monitor and inspect the below for health and safety standards: